 9 Mistakes Buyers Make in a Seller’s Market

-If you’re a seller, you’re in luck!
-The 2018 real estate market has been forecasted to be a seller’s market.
+Depending on the real estate market where you live, employment opportunities in your area, or the interest rates, you may find yourself in a seller’s market.
 As you may already know from our blog post “What is a Seller’s Market?”, a seller’s market is when the demand for homes exceeds the current supply, giving the seller the upper hand.

 In this type of market, it’s easy to make a mistake and lose a house in a bidding war, or worse, to expect a buyer’s market and need a home in two weeks, only to be stuck without a home for several months as all of the available houses sell within hours of hitting the market.